Oberkommando der Luftwaffe: History

 After the change these offices became additional power centers in RLM, further fragmenting the top Air force organization.
 It also crippled important functional areas.

 Organization

 To gear-up for the European war as the air arm of the combined armed forces of Nazi Germany (Wehrmacht), the German Air force needed a high command equivalent to that of the Army (Oberkommando des Heeres) and the Navy (Oberkommando der Marine).
 Thus on 5 February 1935, the OKL was created, and in 1939 the structure of the German Air force was newly organized.
 The credit for the formation of a true high command goes to Air force general (General der Flieger) Günther Korten commander of Air Fleet 1 (Luftflotte 1) and his Chief of Operations, Karl Koller.
-They both campaigned to carve a command out of Goring's all-encompassing Ministry of Aviation.
+They both campaigned to carve a command out of Göring's all-encompassing Ministry of Aviation.
 The intent was to put the German Air force on a true wartime footing, by grouping all the essential military parts of the RLM into a single command.